 4.2 Conditions included in the Fixed LCD

-The (the Fixed LCD) allows multiple stations to operate under one spectrum access.
+The Radiocommunications Licence Conditions (Fixed Licence) Determination 2015 (the Fixed LCD) allows multiple stations to operate under one spectrum access.
 It also includes generic conditions that apply to all fixed point-to-multipoint licences.

-It is expected that 5.6 GHz band P-MP licensees will take reasonable steps to enable compatibility between adjacent frequency P-MP apparatus licensed services.
-To enforce this, the adjacent channel interference condition for P-MP systems in section 11T of the Fixed LCD has been revised to include the 5600-5620 and 5630-5650 MHz frequency ranges.
+It is expected that 5.6 GHz band PMP licensees will take reasonable steps to enable compatibility between adjacent frequency PMP apparatus licensed services.
+To enforce this, the adjacent channel interference condition for PMP systems in section 11T of the Fixed LCD has been revised to include the 5600-5620 and 5630-5650 MHz frequency ranges.

 Adjacent channel interference